PazuCheung10/accessly/README.md

 ## Product Overview

-**Accessly** is a **Forum + Chat hybrid platform** that combines the best of both worlds: the discoverability and organization of forums with the real-time interactivity of modern chat applications.

-### Why Forum + Chat?

-Traditional forums are great for organized, searchable discussions but lack real-time engagement.
-Modern chat apps excel at instant communication but struggle with context and discoverability.
-Accessly bridges this gap:
+**SolaceDesk** is an **internal helpdesk workspace** that combines team collaboration rooms with customer support ticket management in one unified platform.

+### Internal Helpdesk Workspace

+SolaceDesk provides a single place for internal teams to collaborate and manage customer support:

-- **Forum-Style Discovery**: Browse and search public rooms like a forum, with tags, categories, and full-text search
+- **Team Collaboration Rooms**: Internal teams collaborate in public and private rooms with real-time chat, threaded conversations, and full-text search
+- **Support Ticket Management**: Customer support tickets are created via public form, managed by admins, and handled through threaded conversations
+- **Unified Experience**: Both team rooms and support tickets use the same chat interface, making it easy for staff to switch between collaboration and support work
-- **Real-Time Chat**: Instant messaging with Socket.io, typing indicators, and presence tracking
+- **Real-Time Communication**: Instant messaging with Socket.io, typing indicators, and presence tracking
-- **Threaded Conversations**: Reply to specific messages creating nested threads (like Slack/Discord)
 - **Persistent Context**: All conversations are searchable and archived, maintaining context over time
-- **Hybrid Use Cases**:
-  - **Team Collaboration**: Public rooms for team discussions, private rooms for sensitive topics
-  - **Customer Support**: Public ticket submission with threaded agent responses (tickets managed separately from team rooms)
-  - **Community Forums**: Discoverable public rooms with real-time engagement

 ### Key Differentiators